eleidan/mimir/README.md

 Introspection utility for Ruby language.

 ## Usage
-NOTE: The application is under heavy development, so there is no gem file yet.

 Once the application's repository is obtained, it is possible to give it a try.
 Go into the application's directory and issue the following command:
 ```